 Dual Degree BME /Nursing

-Duquesne University's Biomedical Engineering Program and School of Nursing combine the sought-after credentials of bachelor of science degrees in both biomedical engineering (BME) and nursing (BSN), becoming the first academic institution in the U.S. and globally to offer this dual degree to undergraduates.
+Duquesne University's Biomedical Engineering Program and School of Nursing combine the sought-after credentials of Bachelor of Science Degrees in both biomedical engineering and nursing, becoming the first academic institution in the U.S. and globally to offer this dual degree to undergraduates.
 We are pleased to announce we were named "Most Innovative" biomedical engineering program by NerdScholar, due in part, to pioneering this new dual degree program.

-The BME-BSN integrates clinical knowledge and patient care with engineering techniques in a single academic program:
+The BS-BSN integrates clinical knowledge and patient care with engineering techniques in a single academic program:

 - The five-year program will provide students with a foundational body of knowledge that keeps patient care and practical application at the core of studies supporting innovations and technological advances.